How to Easily Change a Rear Mountain Bike Tire – A Step-by-Step Guide

 To test for alignment, spin the wheel and watch the gap between the tire and the brake pads.
 The gap should be equal on both sides, with the tire centered in between the brake pads.
 If the gap is uneven, adjust the wheel until it is aligned.
 To test for smoothness, hop on your bike and take a short ride on a smooth surface.
 If the tire feels wobbly or bumpy, you may need to adjust the tire pressure or check for any loose spokes.
 Once you are satisfied with both the alignment and smoothness of your new tire, you are ready to hit the trails with confidence.

-Related Post: How to Change a Derailleur on a Mountain Bike: Beginner’s Guide
+Related Post: How to Adjust Your Brakes on a Mountain Bike: A Step-by-Step Guide

 Safety Tips for Mountain Bike Tire Changing